On the relative asymptotic expressivity of inference frameworks: Introduction

 \section{Introduction}

-In modern artificial intelligence, logics are used not only as query languages, but also to define the probability measures with respect to which queries are evaluated.
-Asymptotic probabilities were first studied in this context in \cite{GHK}, where the structures under consideration were restricted to those satisfying a given first-order knowledge base.
-However, this merely reduces the study of the asymptotics of one sentence with respect to a knowledge base to evaluating the conditional probability with respect to a different sentence, which turns out to be undecidable.
-Over the past decades, probabilistic modelling in artificial intelligence has moved from deterministic knowledge bases towards probabilistic graphical models \cite{BK}, which assign different weights to different possible worlds.
-One of the key representation formalisms are \emph{Bayesian networks}, in which the probability of a random variable is determined by its conditional probability given its \emph{parents} in a directed acyclic graph.

-Probability logics, which take truth values in the interval $[0,1]$, are ideally suited to define those conditional probabilities as well as to express aggregate queries: We can view a formula $\varphi(x_1 \dots, x_n)$ in a probability logic $L(\sigma)$ over a signature $\sigma$ as a function taking a $\sigma$-structure $\mathcal{A}$ and a tuple $a_1, \dots, a_n \in \mathcal{A}$ as input and returning a real number in $[0,1]$ as output (see Definition \ref{definition of logic}); this number will be denoted $\mcA(\varphi(a_1, \ldots, a_n))$ and called the {\em value} of $\varphi(a_1, \ldots, a_n)$ in $\mcA$.
-Then for any finite relational $\sigma$ we can define an {\em $L(\sigma)$-network} as a directed acyclic graph with vertex set $\sigma$, and for every vertex $R \in \sigma$ of arity $n$, an $L$-formula $\theta_R(x_1, \dots x_n)$ using only relation symbols among the parents of $R$ in the directed acyclic graph (see Definition \ref{definition of L-network}).
-For any relation $R \in \sigma$, any domain $A$ and tuple $\bar{a}$ of elements from $A$ such that its length matches the arity of $R$, the conditional proabilitity of $R(a_1, \dots, a_n)$, given the interpretation of all the parents of $R$, is specified by the value of $\theta_R(a_1, \ldots, a_n)$ (see Definition \ref{the probability distribution induced by an L-network}).
+In modern artificial intelligence, logics with (truth) values in the unit inverval $[0, 1]$ are used not only as query languages, but also to define the probability distributions with respect to which queries are evaluated.
+Such probability distributions can be defined by formalisms called {\em probabilistic graphical models (PGMs)} which are determined by a finite graph (with a vertex for each relation symbol) and formulas that express (conditional) probabilities of individual relations.
+We can view a formula $\varphi(x_1 \dots, x_n)$ in a probability logic $L(\sigma)$ over a signature $\sigma$ as a function taking a $\sigma$-structure $\mathcal{A}$ and a tuple $a_1, \dots, a_n \in A$ as input and returning a real number in $[0,1]$ as output (see Definition \ref{definition of logic}); this number will be denoted $\mcA(\varphi(a_1, \ldots, a_n))$ and called the {\em value} of $\varphi(a_1, \ldots, a_n)$ in $\mcA$.
+Then for any finite relational $\sigma$ we can define an {\em $L(\sigma)$-network} as a directed acyclic graph with vertex set $\sigma$, and for every vertex $R \in \sigma$ of arity $n$, an $L(\sigma)$-formula $\theta_R(x_1, \dots x_n)$ using only relation symbols among the parents of $R$ in the directed acyclic graph (see Definition \ref{definition of L-network}).
+For any relation $R \in \sigma$, any finite domain $A$ and tuple $\bar{a}$ of elements from $A$ such that its length matches the arity of $R$, the conditional probabilitity of $R(a_1, \dots, a_n)$, given the interpretation of all the parents of $R$, is specified by the value of $\theta_R(a_1, \ldots, a_n)$.
+Let $\sigma$ be a finite and relational signature and let $\mbW_n$ denote the set of all $\sigma$-structures with domain $[n] = \{1, \ldots, n\}$.
+In the way indicated above each $L(\sigma)$-network now defines a probability distribution on $\mbW_n$ for each $n$ (see Definition~\ref{the probability distribution induced by an L-network}).